zodb/relstorage/docs/relstorage-options.rst

         .. versionadded:: 2.0b5

         .. versionchanged:: 3.0a1
-           This setting is now ignored and no extra compression is applied.
+           This setting is now ignored and deprecated and no extra compression is applied.

 cache-local-dir-read-count
         The maximum number of files to read to populate the cache on